 The Board has general control and management of the public schools in its district.
 The Board may establish schools and provide for courses and other services it deems necessary for the promotion of education and the general health and welfare of pupils, consistent with the administrative regulations of the Kentucky Board of Education.1

+Charter Schools

+KRS 160.1590 provides for charter school authorization, application, evaluation of applications and contracts with a charter school Board of Directors.
+Pursuant to this statute and Kentucky Board of Education regulations, the Board may serve as an authorizer for charter schools in the District.

-.Request for Waiver and Exemptions
+Request for Waiver and Exemptions

 The Board may authorize the Superintendent to request, on behalf of the District, a waiver of state regulations and/or reporting requirements established by a Kentucky Revised Statute requiring paperwork to be submitted to the Kentucky Board of Education or the Department of Education as permitted by statute.